-Melanie was open to ideas, accepting their groans, intentional goofy gestures and bored expressions to the camera (just a few of my favorite paritially cooperative yet mild form of protest).
-To be totally honest, I prefer a display of character than a frozen subject so, why not capture a few that will be a source of entertainment for many years to come?
-She won my heart immediately because she sees the value in documenting their lives together and the beauty in accepting her children as themselves.
-The full package, the laugher, tears and the groans.
+Melanie was open to ideas, accepting their groans, intentional goofy gestures, and bored expressions to the camera (just a few of my favorite partially cooperative yet mild forms of protest).
+I prefer a display of character than a frozen subject so, why not capture a few that will be a source of entertainment for many years to come?
+A parent who sees value in documenting their lives together and the beauty of their children’s laughter, tears, and groans is my ideal client.

 I proposed we go somewhere new during their visit to New York City.
 Perhaps, a trip to Coney Island and documenting them from a day in life approach to giving everyone space.
 If the opportunity presented itself, I’d lightly direct a few family photos between eating, rides, exploring, and a few games.
 I’m so glad the challenge was accepted!
 The kids could catapult themselves on amusement park rides that I am too scared to ride myself.
 They embraced some friendly family competition with games, and we indulged in Nathan’s and delicious gelato at dusk.

 Want to me to travel with your family to document your vacation?
 See me an email!
 I promise your kids will love me…unless you leave me alone to watch their gelato.